 A leaking roof is definitely among the most common problems experienced by homeowners.
 Problems like discolored ceilings and walls point to water damage caused by leaks, and these issues can affect the integrity of the structure of the roof.
-Before reaching for the phone to call a Best Roofing expert, you might want to try your hand at identifying the cause of the leak and fixing it yourself.
+Before reaching for the phone to call a roofing expert, you might want to try your hand at identifying the cause of the leak and fixing it yourself.

 Unsure of how to check for roof leaks by yourself?
-One of the first places you’ll need to check is the flashing around chimneys, pipes, vents, and any other place where there’s another object or structure that connects with the roof.
+One of the first places you’ll need to check is the flashing around chimneys, pipes, vents, inspect trees and any other place where there’s another object or structure that connects with the roof.
 Flashing that is rusted or is loose in some areas will need to be reinforced with sealant or, depending on the extent of the damage, completely overhauled and replaced.

 Another area where leaks commonly start is the gutters.
 Clogged gutters can cause water to pool in one place, damaging that part of the roof.
 In colder climates, the water that’s collected by a clogged gutter can freeze and cause serious foundational issues.